-Crews in South Carolina begin process to remove John.
-C. Calhoun statue
+Crews in South Carolina begin process to remove John C. Calhoun statue

 Removal crews were seen using bucket trucks and massive cranes to reach the height of the statue.
 They also appeared to remove plaques that decorated the four sides of the monument's pedestal.

-"Calhoun Street between Meeting Street and King Street is closed for the removal of the John C. Calhoun statue," the Charleston Police Department Tweeted just after 11:30 p.m. on Tuesday night.
+"Calhoun Street between Meeting Street and King Street is closed for the removal of the John C. Calhoun statue," the Charleston Police Department tweeted just after 11:30 p.m. on Tuesday night.
 "It will be closed for several hours."

 City Council members, including Brady, had approved a resolution to authorize the statue's removal in a 13-0 vote during a late-day meeting on Tuesday.
 It came after Charleston Mayor, John Tecklenburg, announced he would be sending the resolution to the City Council.